kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

-<p align=center>Do you have an idea for improvement?
+<p align=center>Do you have an idea for features?
 Now is a great time for all interested parties to ask me about including capabilities you think would make this project as valuable as it can be.
-Just submit an Issue describing the enhancement.
+Just submit an Issue describing the device feature that would interest you.
 Thank you!</p>

 [Rev 8 PCB available for sale at OSH Park](https://oshpark.com/shared_projects/SF7ghPqh) and you will need to also order [the expansion flex board](https://oshpark.com/shared_projects/RKupJU04).
 They haven't yet been tested because I haven't received mine.